 7. Use of deprecated features is diagnosed and they are optionally disabled, in particular when deprecated for security or safety reasons.

-8. Synchronization among parallel/concurrent constructs are supported.
+8. Synchronization among parallel/concurrent constructs is supported.
 Primitives are also provided that let applications specify regions of sequential access to data using mechanisms such as protected regions, Hoare monitors, or synchronous message passing between code segments executing concurrently.

-9. Termination of loops is guaranteed and an iterator type for loop control is provided such that the value of the iterator is immutable within the body of the loop
+9. Termination of “for”-loops is guaranteed and an iterator type for loop control is provided such that the value of the iterator is immutable within the body of the loop.

-(informative) Language-specific vulnerability template

-Each language-specific Part has the following heading information and initial sections: